Homemade Halloween Candy Bars? Yes, Please!

 jurgen_halloween_candy_bar_2021

 P.S.
-If you're looking for something to make along with your kids, check out our no-bake Halloween treats too!
+If you're looking for something to make with your kids, check out our no-bake Halloween treats too!

 Learn more about earning a Pastry & Baking diploma at ICE.